-There are aspects of their father and of me that I wish the boys had never been forced to deal with.
-The fighting, the crying; the tense family time playing Uno.
-Why couldn’t we ever just have fun?
-Why was it always so damn HARD?
+There are aspects of Will and my relationship that I wish the boys never witnessed and never felt – like our fighting, my crying and the tense family time playing Uno.
+Why couldn’t we ever have fun?
+Why was it always so damn hard?

 When things get too much to bear, I force myself to envision the future in as much as it pertains to Will.
 We will learn to parent apart while remaining consistently together in the discipline and care of our children.
-We will attend the boys’ graduations from high school and college.
-We will eat dinner at our kids homes together (if they’ll have us).
-We’ll attend the births of our grand babies and wait together in one room to see the red little darling pass through on his or her way to the nursery.
-We’ll spoil those grandkids and go to their birthday parties, kindergarten graduations, see their first new cars.
+We’ll attend the boys’ graduations from high school and college.
+We will eat dinner at our boys’ homes together (if they’ll have us).
+We’ll attend the births of our grandbabies.
+He and I will wait together in one room to see the red little darling pass through on the way to the nursery.
+We will spoil those grandkids and go to their birthday parties, kindergarten graduations, see their first new cars.
 We’ll do all that stuff together, kind of.

 Right now, that future is far away.
-Right now, there’s a lot of waiting.
+Right now, there is a lot of waiting.
 I keep telling myself to be patient, but I wish I could snap my fingers and make what will be the future become the present.
-But if I did that, then I would miss all of “this”…and “this” (painful as it is) is a necessary evil.
+But if I did that, then I would miss all of this.
+And this, painful as it is, is a necessary evil.